 After a hearty complimentary breakfast, we bid our bye to the golden city of Jaisalmer and headed to embrace the blue city of Jodhpur, our last destination on Rajasthan trip.

-Have you ever stayed in the desert camps in Rajasthan?
+The desert camps are one of the top Jaisalmer tourist places and offer a remarkable experience.
+Have you stayed in the desert camps in Rajasthan?
 How has been your experience?Related posts: